victor-chevillotte/recognizer-2000-web/Readme.md

 ## Getting Started

-This project consists of Flask application for the backend API, NextJS for client side application and nginx as a reverse-proxy for connecting api and the front-end.
+This project consists of Flask application for the backend backend, NextJS for frontend side application and nginx as a reverse-proxy for connecting backend and the front-end.
 This project also use `docker-compose` to make it easy run all of the container at once.

 This application will showcase: